Kuinox/KuiLang/README.md

 - You must loop sequentially on the numbers.

 Will you run the same function on 40 thousands, millions, billions items ?
-This example is for the sum example, but now, replace it with any business app.
+In this example, we only compute a sum, but now, replace it with any business app.
 "This important logic was designed to run once and now is called thousands of times in a loop but we don't have the time to optimise it" is a too common scenario.

 What I want, is that the logic and the implementation is decoupled.